NN2Poly: A polynomial representation for deep feed-forward artificial neural networks: Simulation study and discussion

 \subsection{Performance example}

-Before proceeding with the complete simulation study, here two performance examples are presented in detail to motivate and understand the results that can be expected from NN2Poly, in different situations.
-In these examples, the data is generated from a polynomial of order 2 in 3 variables ($p=3$), limiting the number of possible interactions of order 2 to be 4 out of all possible, chosen at random.
-The coefficients of the selected terms in the polynomial are taken at random from $\{-2,1,2,1\}$.
-The predictor variables $X_i$ are generated from a uniform distribution in $[-10,10]$, taking 500 samples.
-Finally, the output $Y$ is computed using the selected polynomial coefficients and predictor variables and adding an error $\epsilon \sim \mathcal{N}(0,1)$.
-Then, the dataset is randomly divided in a $75-25\%$ split for training and test, and subsequently scaled to the $[-1,1]$ interval.
+Before proceeding with the complete simulation study, two performance examples are presented in detail to motivate and understand the results that can be expected from NN2Poly in different situations.
+For illustration purposes, a small polynomial of order 2, in 3 variables, is used to generate data: $4X_1 - 3 X_2X_3$.
+Each variable $X_i$ is generated from a $\mathcal{N}(0,1)$.
+The response $Y$ is computed using the polynomial an adding a small error from a $\mathcal{N}(0,0.1)$.
+The process is repeated 500 times.
+The data set is randomly divided in a $75-25\%$ split for training and test, and subsequently scaled to the $[-1,1]$ interval.

-The two NN have 3 hidden layers with 50 hidden neurons per layer, include the softplus as activation function, and they are trained with the ADAM optimizer \cite{kingmaAdamMethodStochastic2017}.
+With this data, two NN have been trained, with the same hyperparameters, differing only in the fact that one of the NN has the weights constrained to have $\ell_1$-norm equal to 1, as explained in Section \ref{section_constraints}.
+Both NNs have 3 hidden layers with 100 hidden neurons per layer, include the hyperbolic tangent as activation function, and they are trained with the ADAM optimizer \cite{kingmaAdamMethodStochastic2017}.
+NN2poly is then employed on both NNs, using $Q_{\mathrm{max}}=3$.

 Fig. \ref{fig_performance} shows the performance for the NN trained with $\ell_1$-norm weight constraints (top) and the NN trained with no weight constraints (bottom).
 The left panels (A) compare the NN predictions to the original response $Y$, and the right panels (B) compare the NN predictions to the polynomial predictions obtained using NN2Poly.
-Note here that the NN performance is not directly relevant to the NN2Poly performance, as the method will represent the NN behaviour without taking into consideration how well the NN solves the given problem.
+Note here that the NN performance is not directly relevant to the NN2Poly performance, as the method will represent the NN behavior without taking into consideration how well the NN solves the given problem.
 Regarding this, it should be noted how the polynomial predictions closely match the NN in the constrained case (top right) opposed to the unconstrained situation (bottom right).
-However, the NN learns more slowly when trained under these constraints (top left).
-This a clear example of the existing trade-off discussed in Section~\ref{section_practical_implementation}, which is accentuated in the example chosen by using the softplus activation function for illustrative purposes.
+However, the NN learns more slowly when trained under these constraints.
+This is a clear example of the existing trade-off discussed in Section~\ref{section_constraints}.